mrtruongleo/nextcloud-aio-migration/Readme.md

 Although the old and new servers have different architectures and operating systems, the migration is straightforward due to the similar setup of the Nextcloud installation on both servers.

 - Installation Method: I use a manual installation method with a Docker Compose file, rather than an all-in-one master container.
 This allows for separate configuration of each container.
-This approach is based on the official manual guide here.
-I use a latest.yml file and copy the content of sample.conf to the .env file, then adjust the TODO fields.
+This approach is based on the official manual guide here: https://github.com/nextcloud/all-in-one/blob/main/manual-install/readme.md
+- I use a latest.yml file and copy the content of sample.conf to the .env file, then adjust the TODO fields.
 - The use of this method on both servers simplifies the migration process.

 ### 0. Preparing